AVC2-UESTC/WiFiTAD/README.md

 ## Getting Started

 ### Environment
-The following packages are required to run this project:
-- Python 3.8
-- pytorch == 1.9.1
-- tqdm
-- pandas
-- jiblib
-- pyyaml

-We recommend to install pytorch 1.9.1:
+We recommend to install Python 3.8 and pytorch 1.9.1:

 `pip install torch==1.9.1+cu111 torchvision==0.10.1+cu111 torchaudio==0.9.1 -f https://download.pytorch.org/whl/torch_stable.html`

+Other packages required to support this project can be installed by running:

+'pip install -r requirements.txt'

 ### Setup